 Day 16: Phnom Penh to Saigon – A Day in Transit

 By lunchtime, it was time to say goodbye to Cambodia and head to the airport.
 This is where being a loyal frequent flyer pays off: after a quick and easy check-in, we were taken to the Plaza Premium Lounge at Phnom Penh International Airport.
 I’ve been to many lounges, but this one really stands out—though it cannot quite compete with the extravagant luxury of Doha’s Hamad International Airport.
-The atmosphere here feels more like a chic boutique hotel than a busy transportation hub.
-With soft lighting, plush seating, and a well-stocked bar that makes it hard to leave for your flight on time, we even enjoyed an Aperol Spritz before boarding.
+The atmosphere here feels more like a chic boutique hotel than a busy transportation hub, with soft lighting, plush seating, and a well-stocked bar that makes it hard to leave for your flight on time.
+We enjoyed an Aperol Spritz before boarding, a delightful prelude to our next adventure, and we took a moment to cherish the calm before the bustle of Saigon awaited us.

 Our flight to Saigon was the definition of “blink and you’ll miss it”—just half an hour in the air, barely enough time to skim through the in-flight entertainment.
-On arrival, immigration was a breeze.
-Ironically, the longest wait was for our Grab car outside the airport.
+We took a moment to reflect on our time in Cambodia and the memories we’d created before landing in a new city.
+On arrival, immigration was a breeze, and the vibrant energy of Saigon welcomed us.
+Ironically, the longest wait was for our Grab car outside the airport, where we marveled at the hustle and bustle around us, a stark contrast to the tranquil morning we had experienced in Phnom Penh.

 Stay tuned!